 Pushmi-Pullyu -- (From "The Story of Doctor Dolittle": A llama which has two heads at opposite ends of the body, when it tries to move, both heads try to go in opposite directions) Being pulled in different directions by opposing forces.
 A need to free yourself from contradicting ideas and choose a path to complete the journey. ("Pushmi-Pullyu" has begun to come into usage as "business jargon")

-Sea Goat -- Not a marine mammal, the sea goat, better described as a goat fish, is a mythical creature with the head and upper body of a goat, and the lower body and tail of a fish.
+Sea Goat -- (Not to be confused with the Goatfish) The Sea Goat, is a mythical creature with the head and upper body of a goat, and the lower body and tail of a fish.
 The fish part of this symbol represents passion, spirituality, intuition, connection with soul, the deepest depths of our being.
 The goat symbol represents intelligence, curiosity, ambition, but also steadiness, and ability to thrive in inhospitable environments.
 The goat climbs the highest mountains carefully, step by step, ever seeking higher vistas.
-It is the symbol of the astrological sign Capricorn.
+Symbol of the Zodiac Sign “Capricorn” (Latin Capricornus) whose name is derived from the roots "caper" which means "goat", and "cornu" which means "horn”.
+Therefore, Capricorn means "Goat's Horn".
+Mythologically, this is the horn of the she-goat Amalthea who nurtured the infant Zeus.

 Sphinx -- The body of a lion and the head of a human (?)
 (The Greek Sphinx has wings, the Egyptian Sphinx does not) The Greek Sphinx poses a riddle and strangles all those who cannot solve it; the Egyptian Sphinx is a goddess of wisdom and knowledge.
 (Some archeologists theorize that the Egyptian Great Sphinx, upon which the Alexandrian Greeks based their image, may be much older than previously thought.
 Originally it may have had the head of a lion which a later pharaoh had removed and his own head carved in its place.
 The image of the Sphinx having a human head may be an imposture.)